Thursday, May 21, 2009

 Also known as Procedure for Prolapse & Hemorrhoids (PPH), Stapled Hemorrhoidectomy, and Circumferential Mucosectomy

-The Purse-String Suture Anoscope is then introduced through the dilat
+The Purse-String Suture Anoscope is then introduced through the dilator.

 The Hemorrhoidal Circular Stapler is opened to its maximum position.
 Its head is introduced and positioned proximal to the purse-string, which is